Electra Bicycle Company

-Electra Bicycle Company, a subsidiary of Trek Bicycle Company since 2014, was founded in Leucadia, California, in 1993, by Benno Bänziger and Jeano Erforth.
+Electra Bicycle Company is an American bicycle brand and subsidiary of Trek Bicycle Corporation.
+It was founded in Leucadia, California, in 1993 by Benno Bänziger and Jeano Erforth, and was acquired by Trek in 2014.
 Electra offers a wide range of modern cruiser bicycles.
-Additionally Electra designed and sells comfort bicycles, and hybrid bicycles.
+Additionally, Electra designed and sells comfort bikes and hybrid bicycles.
 Electra also sells a line of accessories, apparel, and bicycle parts.

 History

 Conception

 Electra was founded in 1993 by Benno Baezinger.
 A Swiss national, Baezinger grew up in the Swiss Embassy in West Berlin interested in California and action sports.
 As a teenager, he began designing and manufacturing snowboards in Germany, later moving to California after graduating with a degree in graphic design.
 He founded Projekt Design in 1990, working for companies including K2 and Adidas.
-Baezinger considered manufacturing snowboards or skateboards, but felt those markets were crowded with competitors and seemed a poor bet for a beginning manufacturer.
+Baezinger considered manufacturing snowboards or skateboards, but felt those markets were crowded with competitors and thought it was a poor bet for a beginning manufacturer.
 He turned his attention to bicycles.

 Baezinger told the San Diego Union-Tribune, "The one thing I found when I looked at cycling in the US was that everything was some kind of sport, but very few people used bikes for fun or for transportation.
 I wanted to introduce the 'having a bike in your life' factor, as opposed to 'being a cyclist'".